Jaycode88/Kicassoo/README.md

 This command retrieves product details, including variants, sizes, and prices, ensuring accurate catalog management.

+After importing products their category and description need to be added manually through the Django admin panel.

 - **Automated Order Fulfillment:** When an order is completed, it is sent to Printful through the API for fulfillment, ensuring seamless order processing from checkout to delivery.

 ### Stripe Payments